HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

 The chart highlights the top 10 CNAME tracking domains categorized by [Ghostery](https://www.ghostery.com/blog/how-ghostery-categorizes-trackers) as used for analytics and/or advertising. `wordpress.com`, used for website usage insights, is the most prevalent.
 Adobe's `omtrdc.net` and `2o7.net` follow closely.

 The number of request domains associated with each CNAME domain is also shown.
 The distribution of request domains mirrors the page prevalence, reflecting the typical one-CNAME-per-tracker-per-website pattern.
-However, third-party origins also exist, such as Adobe's CNAME from `smetrics.ford.com` to `ford.com.ssl.sc.omtrdc.net` that exists on multiple pages.

-`salesforce.com` utilizes the highest number of different CNAME domains, often mixing first and third-party usage (e.g., third-party `bpd.my.salesforce-sites.com` vs. first-party `kundportal.lidl.se` pointing to Salesforce domains).
+However, third-party origins also exist, such as Adobe's CNAME from `smetrics.ford.com` to `ford.com.ssl.sc.omtrdc.net` that exists on multiple pages. `salesforce.com` utilizes the highest number of different CNAME domains, often mixing first and third-party usage (e.g., third-party `bpd.my.salesforce-sites.com` vs. first-party `kundportal.lidl.se` pointing to Salesforce domains).

 While our chart shows the top 10, we identified 13 CNAME trackers classified for advertising/analytics and present on at least 100 pages.
 In summary, CNAMEs are being used for tracking in practice.
 Not only do they use first-party subdomains, but even when cloaking the tracking domain under a different third-party domain, the trackers can still circumvent blocklists.

 To combat CNAME tracking, browser vendors and privacy extensions are developing countermeasures.
 Brave, for example, uses DNS resolution to uncover and block CNAME trackers, while Safari's ITP limits cookie lifetimes.

 #### Bounce tracking

 With increasing browser restrictions on third-party cookies, bounce tracking has emerged as a bypass technique.
 It exploits a vulnerability in browsers like Safari, which [restrict cookie setting](https://webkit.org/tracking-prevention/#the-default-cookie-policy) unless a domain has been directly visited.
 Bounce tracking momentarily tricks the browser into visiting the tracking domain as a first-party site, allowing it to set a cookie that can be accessed later as a third-party.
 This way trackers become able to read/write cookies across sites, rendering third-party cookie blocking ineffective.
 The user is then redirected back to the original or intended page.
 While used for legitimate purposes like federated authentication (e.g., OAuth), bounce tracking is also employed for cross-site tracking and ad campaign measurement.
+[Chrome](https://developers.google.com/privacy-sandbox/protections/bounce-tracking-mitigations), [Safari](https://webkit.org/tracking-prevention/#:~:text=to%20as%20bounce-,tracking,-.%20ITP%20counts%20the), [Brave](https://brave.com/glossary/bounce-tracking/) and other browsers actively block bounce tracking.

 Given the constrained nature of the crawl, limited to the loading of a specific set of pages, our analysis of redirections encompassed only those returning to the originating page.
 We identify bounce tracking by detecting instantaneous redirects to a third-party tracker that sets a first-party cookie before returning the user to the original page.